verticalphotoplacer/FlightSeparator/README.md

 cd FlightSeparator
 ```

-4. Modify spec file to include all image/ui/exe/config file into the executable
+5. Change the pathex in main.spec file to your path

 ```
 # -*- mode: python ; coding: utf-8 -*-